solaranamnesis/joseph-daniel-guigniaut/la-venus-de-paphos/full-text-english.md

 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;So, at his bloody view her eyes are fled
 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Into the deep dark cabins of her head.'

 'Where they resign'd their office and their light
 To the disposing of her troubled brain:
 Who bids them still consort with ugly night,
 And never wound the heart with looks again:
-&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Who like a king perplexed in his throne, &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;By their suggestions gives a deadly groan.'
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Who like a king perplexed in his throne,
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;By their suggestions gives a deadly groan.'

 'Whereat each tributary subject quakes,
 As when the wind, imprison'd in the ground,
-Struggling for passage, earth's foundation shakes, Which with cold terrors doth men's minds confound.
+Struggling for passage, earth's foundation shakes,
+Which with cold terrors doth men's minds confound.
-&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;This mutiny each part doth so surprise, &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;That from their dark beds, once more, leap her eyes.'
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;This mutiny each part doth so surprise,
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;That from their dark beds, once more, leap her eyes.'

 'And, being open'd, threw unwilling sight
 Upon the wide wound, that the boar had trench'd
 In his soft flank; whose wonted lilly white
 With purple tears, that his wound wept, was drench'd.
-&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;No flower was nigh, no grass, herb, leaf, or weed, &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;But stole his blood, and seem'd with him to bleed.'
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;No flower was nigh, no grass, herb, leaf, or weed,
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;But stole his blood, and seem'd with him to bleed.'

-'This solemn sympathy poor Venus noteth,
+'This solemn sympathy poor _Venus_ noteth,
-Over one shoulder doth she hang her head;
+Over one shoulder doth she hang her head:
 Dumbly she passions, frantickly she doteth;
 She thinks he could not die, he is not dead.
 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Her voice is stopp'd, her joints forget to bow, &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Her eyes are mad, that they have wept till now.'

 'Upon his hurt she looks so stedfastly,
-That her sight dazzling, makes the wound seem three; :
+That her sight dazzling, makes the wound seem three;
 And then she reprehends her mangling eye,
-That makes more gashes where no breach should be ; &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;His face seems twain, each several limb is doubled, &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;For oft the eye mistakes, the brain being troubled.'
+That makes more gashes where no breach should be;
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;His face seems twain, each several limb is doubled,
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;For oft the eye mistakes, the brain being troubled.'

 'My tongue cannot express my grief for one;
-And yet (quoth she) behold two Adons dead !
+And yet (quoth she) behold two _Adons_ dead!
 My sighs are blown away, my salt tears gone,
-Mine eyes are turned to fire, my heart to lead :
+Mine eyes are turned to fire, my heart to lead:
-&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Heavy hearts lead melt at mine eyes as fire, &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;So shall I die by drops of hot desire.'
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Heavy hearts lead melt at mine eyes as fire,
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;So shall I die by drops of hot desire.'

 'Alas! poor world, what treasure hast thou lost!
-What face remains alive that's worth the viewing ?
+What face remains alive that's worth the viewing?
 Whose tongue is musick now? what canst thou boast
-Of things long since, or any thing ensuing ?
+Of things long since, or any thing ensuing?
-&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;The flowers are sweet, their colours fresh and trim, &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;But true sweet beauty liv'd and dy'd in him.'
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;The flowers are sweet, their colours fresh and trim,
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;But true sweet beauty liv'd and dy'd in him.'

-'Bonnet, or veil, henceforth no creature wear ;
+'Bonnet, or veil, henceforth no creature wear;
-Nor sun, nor wind will ever strive to kiss you :
+Nor sun, nor wind will ever strive to kiss you:
 Having no fair to lose, you need not fear;
 The sun doth scorn you, and the wind doth hiss you.
-&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;But when Adonis liv'd, sun and sharp air &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Lurk'd like two thieves, to rob him of his fair.'
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;But when _Adonis_ liv'd, sun and sharp air
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Lurk'd like two thieves, to rob him of his fair.'

 'And therefore wou'd he put his bonnet on,
-Under whose brim the gaudy sun wou'd peep ;
+Under whose brim the gaudy sun wou'd peep;
 The wind wou'd blow it off, and being gone,
-Play with his locks, then wou'd Adonis weep :
+Play with his locks, then wou'd _Adonis_ weep:
-&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;And straight, in pity of his tender years, &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;They both wou'd strive who first shou'd dry his tears.'
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;And straight, in pity of his tender years,
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;They both wou'd strive who first shou'd dry his tears.'

 'To see his face, the lion walks along
-Behind some hedge, because he wou'd not fear him ;
+Behind some hedge, because he wou'd not fear him;
 To recreate himself when he hath sung,
-The tyger wou'd be tame, and gently hear him :
+The tyger wou'd be tame, and gently hear him:
-&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;If he had spoke, the wolf wou'd leave his prey, &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;And never fright the silly lamb that day.'
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;If he had spoke, the wolf wou'd leave his prey,
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;And never fright the silly lamb that day.'

 'When he beheld his shadow in a brook,
 There fishes spread on it their golden gills:
 When he was by, the birds such pleasure took,
-That some would sing, some other in their bills &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Would bring him mulberries, and ripe red cherries ; &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;He fed them with his sight, they him with berries.'
+That some would sing, some other in their bills
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Would bring him mulberries, and ripe red cherries;
+&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;He fed them with his sight, they him with berries.'